 - They by nearly all accounts have exactly the same specifications and sound, but there are some subtle differences that I will go into before the final word!

-- The SR80e’s have a slightly better bass texture.
+- The SR80e has a slightly better bass texture.
 It’s just a tad deeper, punchier, and better defined.

-- The 80e’s have better driver matching.
-They have a slightly better bass than the other, as alluded to above.
+- The 80e has better driver matching.
+They have slightly better bass than the other, as alluded to above.

-- Some however say that the 60e has more bass, while the 80e sounds a bit more forward in presentation.
-A big gripe with the 80 model in general (i version and e version) is that they sound a bit harsh and sibilant.
+- Some however say that the 60e has more bass, while the 80e sounds a bit more forward in presentation overall.
+A big gripe with the 80 models in general (i version and e version) is that they sound a bit harsh and sibilant.
+What does Sibilant mean?

-- SR80e has a little more speed and accuracy over the 60e.
-It is just a bit more fast paced, lending itself well to heavy metal bros.
+- SR80e has a little more speed and accuracy than the 60e.
+It is just a bit more fast-paced, lending itself well to heavy metal bros.

-- All of the specifications are exactly the same, except for weight and the cable length.
+- All of the specifications are exactly the same, except for weight and cable length.
 The SR80e is 130.4 grams, while the 60e is 124.7 grams.
 Note: I weighed both on my scale with the cable and they both come in at exactly 7.2 Oz FWIW.

 - The cable length of the SR80e is 1.83m while the 60e is 2.1m.

-Well my friend, that’s about it for today!!
+That’s about it for today my friend!
 I hope you got something out of this Grado SR60e vs. SR80e review, and now have a better idea of the overall picture of these headphones.

-Are you convinced that the Grado’s aren’t worth it anymore?
+Are you convinced that these aren’t worth it anymore?
 What are YOUR experiences with Grado headphones?
 Koss?
 Let me know!

 If you have any other questions, don’t hesitate to leave them below or Contact me!
 I very much look forward to speaking with you..